What is a 24-hour urine collection?

 - Not keeping urine cold while collecting it

 - Vigorous exercise

-- Certain foods, such as coffee, tea, cocoa, bananas, citrus fruits, vanilla, can change urine test results
+- Certain foods, such as coffee, tea, cocoa, bananas, citrus fruits, and vanilla

 How do I get ready for a 24-hour urine collection?

 - Your healthcare provider will explain the procedure and you can ask questions.